 - Fraudulent charges on credit cards

-- Loans and mortgages opened in your name
+- Loans and mortgages opened in a person’s name

-- Lost access to photos, videos, files, etc.
+- Lost access to photos, videos, files, and other important documents

-- Fake social media posts made in your accounts
+- Fake social media posts made in a person’s accounts

 - Loss of corporate funds

-- Outsiders access to confidential communications, files, and systems
+- Outsiders can access to confidential communications, files, and systems

 - Files become locked and inaccessible